GwynethLlewelyn/LSL.novaextension/README.md

 -   Getting the scope selections to work.
 -   Automagically updating the syntax auto-completions every time Lisa & Nozaki update their own database (there are now a few tools to help with that).
 -   Using Panic's new support for Tree-sitter grammars, which is even trickier to deal with (and requires some compilation) than the current language files...
--   Fully support the LSL linter from W-Hat.
+-   Fully support the LSL linter from W-Hat, namely, by allowing more options to be checked/selected.
+-	Fix `lslint` to support OSSL overloaded functions (ha!).
+-   Investigate alternatives to `lslint` which are extensions/expansions and which also might make some things easier to catch.
+-	Create a LSL LSP.
+(Hah!)

 ## Disclaimers, Acknowledgements & Warnings